-Racers in the Women Elite (top 10 current World Cup standings and protected riders) and Men Elite (top 30 current World Cup standings and protected riders) will be collectively referred to as Group A. All other racers will collectively be referred to as Group B.
+Riders in the Women Elite (top 15 current World Cup standings & riders with career numbers) and Men Elite (top 30 current World Cup standings and riders with career numbers) will be collectively referred to as Group A. All other racers will collectively be referred to as Group B.